stonepros/stone/doc/rbd/rbd-openstack.rst

 Configuring Cinder
 ------------------

-OpenStack requires a driver to interact with Ceph block devices.
+OpenStack requires a driver to interact with Stone block devices.
 You must also specify the pool name for the block device.
 On your OpenStack node, edit ``/etc/cinder/cinder.conf`` by adding::